 If the amount of damage exceeds the amount of the security deposit and the damages would need to be fixed by a contractor, the landlord must notify the tenant within the 45 day period of this fact.
 The landlord would then have an additional 15 days to provide the tenant with an itemized list of the damages and the cost of repair.

-If you sell your property, it is the new property owners’ responsibility to return the security deposit and any accrued interest to the tenant.
+If a Virginia landlord sells the rental property, it is the new property owner's responsibility to return the security deposit to the tenant.
 Anyone buying rental property should make sure the receipt of this security deposit is included as a condition in the contract to buy the property.

-8. What Happens If You Do Not Follow Virginia’s Security Deposit Law?
+What If Landlord Does Not Follow Virginia’s Security Deposit Law?

-Failure to follow the terms of Virginia’s security deposit law could result in the tenant being entitled to the return of their security deposit and any accrued interest plus damages and reasonable attorneys’ fees.
+Failure to follow the terms of Virginia’s security deposit law could result in the tenant being entitled to the return of their entire security deposit, plus damages and reasonable attorney fees.